mth229/mth229.github.io/functions.md

 alert("""
 **Calling a function**
 Evaluating a function for a given value is also known in programming languages as "calling" `f`.
-When we work with functions in `julia`, the distinction between the function object and calling the function is important to keep straight -- though not too hard to do.
+When we work with functions in `Julia`, the distinction between the function object and calling the function is important to keep straight -- though not too hard to do.
 In mathematical notation, it is sort of like the difference between writing \$f\$ -- as opposed to \$f(x)\$ --